How Much Does Skylight Installation Cost in 2026?

 2. Choosing the Wrong Size

+North-facing skylights provide consistent, diffused light without excess heat gain.
 South-facing skylights bring in the most light and heat.
-North-facing skylights provide consistent, diffused light without heat gain.
-East and west-facing skylights get intense morning or afternoon sun.
-Choose based on your room's needs.
+East and west-facing get intense morning or afternoon sun.
+Choose based on the room's needs.

 4. DIY Installation

-Skylight installation involves cutting into your roof -- the most critical waterproofing layer of your home.
-A mistake means leaks, water damage, and potentially voiding your roof warranty.
+Skylight installation involves cutting into your roof.
+A mistake means leaks, structural damage, and voided warranties.
 This is not a DIY project.

 Electrical wiring, plumbing vents, HVAC ducts, and structural members can all be in the way.
-A professional roofer checks for all obstructions before cutting.
+A professional roofer checks for all obstructions from inside and from the attic before making the first cut.

 How to Choose a Skylight Installer in NJ